MAKE YOUR IMPACT

 Simple tweaks to Financial Aid conversations, like prompting FAFSA submissions and reframing borrowing choices, could help students make informed financial decisions about college.
 The guide includes 3 strategies to help students navigate their financial options.

 and New Solutions

-Behavioral science meets college student success in Nudges, Norms, and New Solutions—the all-new, hands-on Guide and Nudge Hotline for practitioners helping students enter and successfully complete college.
-The Guide and Hotline—both available at no cost to educators—provide solutions to the behavioral barriers preventing students from succeeding beyond high school.
+Behavioral science meets college student success in Nudges, Norms, and New Solutions—the all-new, hands-on Guide for practitioners helping students enter and successfully complete college.
+The Guide—available at no cost to educators—provides solutions to the behavioral barriers preventing students from succeeding beyond high school.
 Funded by the Heckscher Foundation for Children, this project was developed collaboratively by Nudge4 and ideas42 and synthesizes evidence-based behavioral strategies to improve college access and success.

 The Nudge4 Solutions Lab at the University of Virginia partners with public agencies and organizations to design and test scalable strategies to drive educational and economic opportunity for all Americans.
 Nudge4 projects harness a unique combination of behavioral economics, data science, and interactive technologies to identify people most in need of support and provide these individuals with highly tailored pathways to educational and workforce opportunities that position them for economic success.

 ideas42 has a clear mission: to use our unique experience as a nonprofit at the forefront of behavioral science to change millions of lives.
 We create innovative solutions to tough problems in economic mobility, health, education, safety and justice, consumer finance, energy efficiency and international development.
 Our approach is based on a deep understanding of human behavior and why people make the decisions they do.
 Working closely with our partners from government, foundations, NGOs and companies, we have more than 80 active projects in the United States and around the world.